SvenMarcus/deepcore-standalone/README.md

 ### Creating a plugin definition

-Plugins for galactic conquest must be placed inside the `eawx-plugins` directory.
-Plugins for game objects are placed in the `eawx-plugins-gameobject-space` and `eawx-plugins-gameobject-land` directories.
-The `PluginLoader` will automatically determine the required directory based on the current game mode.

 A plugin consists of a folder containing at least a file called `init.lua`.
 It is used to configure and create the plugin object.
 The `init.lua` must return a table with both `target` and `init` keys.
 The `target` specifies *when* or *how often* a plugin gets updated.
 The targets are defined in `plugintargets.lua` and can be extended with new targets if needed. `init` refers to a function that must at least be able to receive the `self` argument.
 Its second argument is the plugin `context` (`ctx`) table that was defined in the main GC or game object Lua function (see [Using the framework in Galactic Conquest](#using-the-framework-in-galactic-conquest) and [Using the framework with a game object script](#using-the-framework-with-a-game-object-script)).
 If you're defining a galactic conquest plugin the `ctx` table contains the `GalacticConquest` object in `ctx.galactic_conquest`.
 See [The GalacticConquest class](#the-galacticconquest-class) for more information on what functions it provides.
 The `init` function must return a plugin object with an `update` function (unless the target is `never()`).
 Galactic conquest plugins can set the `requires_planets` to `true`.
 In that case the plugin's update function will be called with one planet at a time.